Legislation to be named in honor of late state school superintendent

 - Permit schools to hire professional trade instructors to teach classes that align with their expertise.

-Also Rendon’s legislation – House Bill 5139 – will be named the Brian Whiston Career Pathways Law, in honor of the late state superintendent of schools who passed away in early May.
+Also, Rendon’s House Bill 5139 – now Public Act 229 of 2018 – will be named the Superintendent Brian Whiston Career Pathways Law, in honor of the late state superintendent of schools who passed away in early May.
 Whiston championed the expansion of K-12 instruction in professional and skilled trades in Michigan’s schools.